memfault/interrupt/_posts/2019-09-24-ble-throughput-primer.md

 ### Throughput Optimization Checklist

 Ultimately, there are a number of variables that influence the throughput achieved during a BLE connection.
-Furtheremore, there's several parameters that can vary widely depending on the software stack of the bluetooth chip in use and have a significant impact on throughput.
+Furthermore, there's several parameters that can vary widely depending on the software stack of the bluetooth chip in use and have a significant impact on throughput.
 In the sections below, I'll discuss the common settings to check when trying to analyze and optimize the throughput of a connection.